Help us grow — star us on GitHubGitHub stars

 $not(value)

-Negation operator - find attributes where a predicate does NOT have a specific value:
+Negation operator - find records where a predicate does NOT have a specific value:

 incompleteTasks: [